 This document provides guidance for educators who administer the Illinois Standards Achievement Tests (ISATs).
-In addition, the Illinois State Board of Education (ISBE) hopes that this document is helpful for districts administering district-level standardized tests, whether these tests are purchased from a test publisher or are developed locally.
+In addition, the Illinois State Board of Education (ISBE) hopes that this document is helpful for districts administering all other standardized tests, whether these tests are purchased from a test publisher or are developed locally.
 State tests are an important and required tool used to monitor state, district, school, and student achievement.
 For tests to yield fair and equitable results, they must be given under standardized conditions.
 Only then will the results for students, schools, and districts be comparable across the state and from year to year.

-Testing irregularities may affect a school's results.
+Standardization requires that tests be administered without testing irregularities.
 The primary sanction for cheating or other testing irregularities is suppression of a student's results.
 The suppression of a student's results means two things.
-The student does not receive results in the subject(s) affected on the various reports where the results would be included.
-Those suppressed results are not included in any aggregation of results for the school, district, or state and the results are not included in any calculation of AYP performance results.
+1) The student does not receive results in the subject(s) affected on the various reports where the results would be included.
+2) Those suppressed results are not included in any aggregation of results for the school, district, or state and the scores are not included in any calculation of AYP performance results.
+Thus, the suppression of a student's scores has repercussions at the school and district levels as well.
 Sanctions are described further in Section 5 of this document.